There are so many excellent sources on the history of Smailholm that we won't try to reproduce them here, but you may find the following

 - Rev. Gideon Broun, Minister from 1676 to 1689, was deprived of his post by the Privy Council for, amongst other misdemeanours, "not

 praying for their Majesties William and Mary."

-- Captain Cook’s mother, Jean, lived in Smailholm before her marriage to John Cook of Ednam.
-They are believed to have married in
+- Captain Cook’s grandmother, Jean Duncan, lived in Smailholm before her marriage to John Cook of Ednam.
+They are believed to have

 - In the mid-19th century there were two schools in Smailholm, the parish school in the village and a

 school at Sandyknowe, supported by the farmer.
 There were over 100 scholars.
 There was no known adult illiteracy.

 - In the mid-19th century about 220 people attended Smailholm church each Sunday.